 3. Settlement Statement

-Purpose of the Loan Estimate & Closing Disclosure
+Purpose of the NEW Loan Estimate & Closing Disclosure

-The problem with the old documents (GFE, TIL and Settlement Statement) was that they were dissimilar in format.
-This led to confusion for consumers when trying to match their initial home loan offer with their final home loan terms.
+The GFE, TIL and Settlement Statement were dissimilar in format.
+This led to consumer confusion when trying to match data between each of these documents.

-The Loan Estimate and Closing Disclosure mirror each other in terms of formatting.
-This makes it simple for consumers from first time homebuyers to seasoned investors to compare their initial loan offer with their final loan terms.
+Now, the Loan Estimate and Closing Disclosure mirror each other in terms of formatting.
+Consumer, from first time homebuyers to seasoned investors can now easily compare their initial loan offer with their final loan terms.

-TRID also was centered around mandating specific timeframes that mortgage lenders must follow throughout the loan process.
-The new mortgage legislation requires that mortgage lenders provide specific documentation throughout the process within well defined periods of time.
+TRID also focused on mandating specific time frames that mortgage lenders must follow throughout the home loan process.
+TRID requires that mortgage lenders provide specific documents throughout the process within defined time periods.

 Team Phone: 602.435.2149

 Team Email: Team@JeremyHouse.com